eshta/object-graph-builder/README.rst

-This simplifies pinject (dependency injection container) integration into django
+Provides a multi-step dependency injection container builder to allow adding/recreating object graphs in different stages through an app lifecycle

 Features
 --------

-* Offering a builder so you can dynamically build the object graph with many apps adding their specs, classes, modules
+* Offering a container builder, so one can dynamically build the object graph with many apps adding their specs, classes, modules
 * Dependency Injection Container (`pinject <https://github.com/google/pinject>`_)

 Requirements
 ------------

-django-pinject supports Python 3.6+
+* Python 3.6+

 Prepare for development
 -----------------------